chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 # Setting the Scene

 Tesla is one of the most divisive stocks since it went public in 2010.
-It has one of the most highly traded stocks with an average volume of 11 million trades everyday.
-TSLA stock is currently sitting at $190 nearly half of what it was five months ago when Elon famously announced:
+Presently, Teslas stock is one of the most highly traded stocks with an average volume of 11 million trades everyday.
+It is currently sitting at $190 nearly half of what it was five months ago when Elon famously announced:

 {{< tweet 1026872652290379776 >}}

-Three weeks after Elon's famous tweet Tesla published on their [blog](https://www.tesla.com/blog/staying-public) that they would be staying public.
+Three weeks after Elon's famous tweet Tesla published on their [blog](https://www.tesla.com/blog/staying-public) that they would be remaining public.
 Naturally, the stock dropped back down - many investors were quite unhappy.

 Is Tesla ready for a rebound?
 Or has the death knell sounded marking the end of Tesla's tumultuous journey?

 Some doom sayers such as Morgan Stanley predict the stock will be worth [$10](https://observer.com/2019/05/morgan-stanley-tesla-stock-bear-case-falling-demand/).
 Others predict it will be worth [$4000](https://www.cnbc.com/2019/05/04/tesla-could-go-even-higher-than-our-4000-price-target-fund-manager.html) or about $700 million in market value - not too far from Apple and Amazon.

 When there's a lot of controversy it becomes very difficult to sift through all the bullshit.
-Not one to enjoy reading bullshit, I decided to consolidate my thoughts into this post that lies before your eyes
+Not one to enjoy reading bullshit, I decided to consolidate my thoughts into this post so that others will not have to do the same.

-Through my research one thing I'm sure of is that Tesla is certainly disrupting the automotive industry.
+Through my research one thing I'm sure of is that Tesla is certainly has and is continuing to disrupt the automotive industry.
 We are living in a special time in history.
 The last time the automotive industry was disrupted like this was in 1908 when the Model T was released.

 # Signposting the Analysis